 The Company competes with Phillips 66, HollyFrontier, CHS, Valero and Flint Hills Resources.

 Nitrogen Fertilizer Business

-The Company competes with Agrium, Koch Nitrogen, Potash Corporation and CF Industries.
+The Company competes with Agrium, Inc., Koch Nitrogen Company, LLC, Saskatchewan, Inc., CF Industries Holdings, Inc.

 CVR Energy Inc